Air2air/northworks/public/content/c_ventris.md

 am."

 Now in his late-30s, the 6-foot 1-inch blond tenor pondered his future a bit.
-"Despite what my resum� says.
+"Despite what my resum' says.
 I have not sung the role of Tamino in Mozart's Magic Flute.
 Although Mozart is usually the route tenors take towards the lighter Wagnerian roles, I personally find singing Mozart very difficult," he said.
 "Mozart requires a certain care and delicacy.
 One is expected to stand